eea/volto-base/README.md

-# volto-corsproxy
+# volto-base

+A common place to put Volto common stuff.
 A replacement for the Volto server providing a builtin CORS proxy.

 To use it, replace your index.js with: